ukidiscs2026/ukidiscs2026.github.io/_pages/about.md

   caption: "Credit: © Mark Garlick."
 ---

 The UKI discs meeting aims to bring together different astrophysical disc communities across the UK & Ireland.
 We are delighted to announce the third meeting of this series will be hosted at the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge on 20th-22th July 2026!
-The theme of the meeting will be _Protoplanetary Discs and Debris Discs (including White dwarf Debris Discs)_, covering observations and theory.
+The theme of the meeting will be _Common processes in disks (winds/jets, planet-disk and planet-star/BH interactions, warps, dust) in protoplanetary disks, X-ray binaries, and AGN_, covering observations and theory.
 Scientific topics include but are not limited to: protoplanetary discs, protosatellite discs, debris discs, disc formation and evolution, winds and jets, irradiated discs and proplyds, planet-disc interactions and migration, planet and planetesimal formation, exocomets, disc chemistry, distorted and warped discs, discs in binaries, disc instabilities, disc turbulence, etc. The meeting will be held in a hybrid format.

 The UKI discs meeting aims to bring together different astrophysical disc communities across the UK & Ireland.
 We also welcome attendees from beyond these isles but numbers on-site will be limited to approximately 100.